dr2lopez/yang-provenance/draft-ietf-opsawg-yang-provenance.md

 ### YANG Module

 The "ietf-yp-provenance" module augments "ietf-yp-notification" module {{I-D.ietf-netconf-notif-envelope}} adding the provenance leaf to the notification envelope structure.
-It also adds the 'notification-provenance' capability to allow clients to discover if provenance signatures are supported.
+It also adds the "notification-provenance" capability to allow clients to discover if provenance signatures are supported.

 ~~~
 <CODE BEGINS> file "ietf-yp-provenance@2026-06-30.yang"